TheWerbinator/promptforge/docs/DECISIONS.md

 Managed Postgres without the $38/month Fly MPG floor.
 Neon's free tier (0.5 GB, 100 CU-hr/month) covers demo-scale data with room to spare. pgvector is enabled by default so ragent retrieval has no extension-install friction. **Database branching** is the differentiator: I can branch the prod database for migration testing without standing up a staging copy — that's a real engineering capability, not just a cost decision.
 Trade is +10–30 ms cross-cloud latency vs same-region Fly Postgres; acceptable because every request path is dominated by ≥500 ms LLM calls, so the DB hop is noise.

 Fly's unmanaged Postgres (`fly postgres create`) is cheaper still but Fly explicitly tells you they don't support it — you own backups, point-in-time restore, upgrades, disk-full handling.
-For this project's infra that's the wrong place to take on operational risk.
+At this project's scale that's the wrong place to take on operational risk.
 Supabase would also work but uses transaction-mode PgBouncer on its default port, which breaks asyncpg's prepared-statement cache; Neon exposes a direct (session-mode) endpoint without that footgun.

 ## Why a DSN normalizer in `Settings` (not just "set the right env var")?